To apply, you must complete the University Graduate School's online application. You must provide the following information in the online application:

 If your native language is not English, you must submit an official test score from the Test of English as a Foreign Language (TOEFL), taken within the last two years, regardless of where you were educated.
-This will not be waived.
-The testing service should electronically report the TOEFL scores directly to the Economics department at Indiana University Bloomington.
+The testing service should electronically report the TOEFL scores directly to Indiana University Bloomington.

-- If TOEFL scores are older than 2 years and/or have a total score that is less than 90 on the iBT, or if you submit an IELTS score, please be aware that you may be required to take the Indiana English Proficiency Exam if you are admitted to Indiana University.
+- If TOEFL scores are older than 2 years and/or have a total score that is less than 90 on the iBT, please be aware that you may be required to take the Indiana Academic English Test (IAET) if you are admitted to Indiana University.
 Students are required to enroll and pass any English courses prescribed from the results of this examination.
 Tuition fees for English proficiency courses are the same as for other courses; however, the credit hours earned in English proficiency courses will not be counted toward degree requirements.